deemaalsaud/BurpSuite-Labs/sqli/08-union-find-text-column.md

 ' UNION SELECT NULL,'jyOVdY',NULL-- worked !

 ## Notes:
-this lab is a nice confidence boost
+this lab was a nice confidence boost